Tell us about your infrastructure requirements and how to reach you, and one of team members will be in touch shortly.

 Burstable bandwidth is a method of delivering bandwidth that allows customers to exceed their designated allocation for short periods.
 It is intended to help businesses deal with traffic spikes without having to overprovision or deal with unpredictable costs.
 Here is a quick guide to what you need to know about it.

-Burstable bandwidth has become popular due to the significant benefits it delivers to businesses.
+Burstable bandwidth has become popular due to the significant benefits it delivers to data center customers.
 Here is an overview of its three main attractions.

 Burstable bandwidth provides the flexibility to scale network resources according to varying business needs.
 This is crucial for businesses with fluctuating traffic patterns, such as those experiencing seasonal variations or hosting periodic events.